Quantum geometry in correlated electron phases: from flat band to dispersive band: Quantum geometry in correlated electron phases of flat-band systems

 Here, $H(\bm{k})$ denotes the single-particle Hamiltonian in matrix representation at momentum $\bm{k}$.
 The energy dispersion $\epsilon_n(\bm{k})$ together with the Bloch wave function \footnote{Strictly speaking, $\ket{u_n(\bm{k})}$ is the periodic part of the Bloch wave function $e^{i\bm{k}\cdot\bm{r}}\ket{u_n(\bm{k})}$.
 In what follows, however, we simply refer to $\ket{u_n(\bm{k})}$ as the Bloch wave function.} $\ket{u_n(\bm{k})}$ characterize the properties of the Bloch electrons.

 Focusing on these two quantities and assuming that only a single band lies near the Fermi energy, one can identify two limiting regimes for Bloch electrons (see Fig.~\ref{fig:schematic}).
-One is the single-band limit, in which the band near the Fermi level does not hybridize with other bands.
+One is the single-band limit, in which the band near the Fermi level is constructed by a single orbital that does not hybridize with other orbitals.
 In this limit, only the energy dispersion depends on the momentum, while the Bloch wave function is independent of $\bm{k}$.
 Consequently, physical phenomena are governed by the energy dispersion alone.
 Indeed, in a standard solid-state textbook~\cite{Mahan2010}, a variety of topics in condensed matter physics are explained within a single-band picture by assuming, for example, a parabolic energy dispersion $\epsilon_n(\bm{k}) = k^2/2m$.

-The other is the flat-band limit, where the one band in the vicinity of the Fermi energy becomes flat, i.e., $\bm{k}$-independent, as a consequence of the strong hybridization with other bands.
+The other is the flat-band limit, where the one band in the vicinity of the Fermi energy becomes flat, i.e., $\bm{k}$-independent.
+Such a flat band originates from localized states generated by the destructive interference of Bloch wave functions due to orbital hybridization, and it appears in a variety of tight-binding models, including those on line graphs~\cite{Mielke1991,Tasaki2020}.
 In sharp contrast to the single-band limit, only the Bloch wave function acquires a $\bm{k}$-dependence in this regime, and thus one expects physical phenomena to be characterized solely by the Bloch wave function.
 Although conventional wisdom has long considered many materials to effectively belong to the single-band limit, recent realizations of flat-band systems exemplified by twisted multilayer systems~\cite{Andrei2021,Nuckolls2024} have brought growing recognition of the importance of studying the flat-band limit.

 Our interest here is to elucidate how the Bloch wave function characterizes physical phenomena in the flat-band limit.
 For comparison, we first discuss how the energy dispersion characterizes phenomena in the conventional single-band limit, with focus on superconductivity and magnetism.